Delayed Probates in Nevada

 Possible Increased Probate Costs

 Another problem with a house that is not probated is that Nevada law allows a volunteer unrelated to the family members to start the probate proceeding if necessary to prevent harm to the estate.
 Let’s say the HOA isn’t getting paid.
 As mentioned above the HOA could foreclose.
 But, let’s say someone on the HOA board is friends with a realtor or probate attorney.
 Then a probate attorney hired by the realtor can initiate the probate.
 This attorney would be obligated to mail notice to any known family member.
-But if there was a family member, who for whatever reason, including grief, didn’t initiate the probate the family member might ignore the mailed notice.
-If the probate is and sale is conducted honestly, the net probate proceeds should eventually go to the family member(s), but in this scenario, the total probate expenses may be way higher than if a family member took charge.
+But if there was a family member, who for whatever reason, including grief, didn’t initiate the probate, the family member might ignore the mailed notice.
+If the probate is done by a "volunteer" unrelated to the family, and the sale is conducted honestly, the net probate proceeds should eventually go to the family member(s), but in this scenario, the total probate expenses may be way higher than if a family member took charge.

 After some time, usually a couple of years, financial institutions holding money of the decedent will turn the money over to the state treasurer.
 This money will remain in the state treasurer’s unclaimed assets funds for some time where it will be easy to get in a probate proceeding, but then eventually the money will escheat to the State of Nevada.
 There will be a deadline for claiming escheated funds, but the process of getting escheated funds back from the state involves a complicated lawsuit.
 Then eventually the escheated funds will be unclaimable.